Personal and pastoral support for PGR students

 The role of personal tutor is pivotal to supporting and guiding PGR students towards becoming independent researchers and reaching their full potential.
 The following arrangements are recommended as best practice in all departments for the provision of personal and pastoral support:

-- All PGR students should have a named tutor identified to provide personal and pastoral support, who is not connected with the student's research project.
+- All postgraduate research students should have a named tutor identified to provide personal and pastoral support, who is not connected with the student's research project.

 - Arrangements within the department for personal and pastoral tutoring and what the student can expect from this, should be outlined at inductions and be explained in the department's PGR handbook.

-- These arrangements should include details of other support services available for students to access, for example: the Counselling Service, SAMHS, Nightline, the Multi-Faith Chaplaincy, Central Welfare and Guidance, International Student Support, the University Health Service.
+- These arrangements should include details of other services available for students to access, such as SAMHS, the Counselling Service, University Health Service, the University’s Nightline, the Multi-Faith Chaplaincy, Student Welfare & Wellbeing, International Student Support, Advice and Compliance.

 - The confidentiality of provision should be assured, except in disciplinary or other serious cases, when this should be made clear to the individual.

-- Any issues should be identified and resolved at an early stage - the PGR Lead or equivalent could take responsibility for ensuring this happens.
+- Any issues should be identified and resolved at an early stage.
+The PGR Lead could take responsibility for ensuring this happens.

 - The department should provide the option, wherever possible, for students to speak to a female member of staff regarding issues they do not feel comfortable discussing with a male personal tutor.

-- Departments should consider providing a 'buddy' scheme for their doctoral research students, and a postgraduate society, in supporting personal and pastoral provision;
+- Departments should consider providing a 'buddy' scheme for their postgraduate research students, and a postgraduate society, in supporting personal and pastoral provision;

 - Departments should make use of training to be provided to help personal tutors recognise and effectively deal with mental health issues of their students.